kalenwallin/Voting-System/README.md

 The Voting System is a web appplication created by a group of software engineering students at the University of Nebraska-Lincoln.

 ## Features
 The main feature of the Voting System is the ability to vote.
+After voting, a user can view their view your ballot.
+After an election, a user can view the results.

 ## Getting started
 1. Create an account at [insert website here](https://www.youtube.com/watch?v=dQw4w9WgXcQ&ab_channel=RickAstleyVEVO)